Alliance Historic Model Vineyard

 ACRe have partnered with co-founders William and Malya Levin to grow Alliance Historic Model Vineyard on their historic family farmland.
 Eli Silins of Camuna Cellars is overseeing the creation, stewardship and maintenance, experimenting with biodynamic and permaculture methods.
 Together they are working with local vineyard management company Vinetech to install and maintain.

-ACRe has already begun hosting seasonal holiday events with Eli Silins, introducing their model vineyard to the public with educational tours and wine tasting.
-ACRe will also publicly share social media and data collected during their organic trials.
+ACRe has hosted seasonal holiday events with Eli Silins, introducing their model vineyard to the public with educational tours and wine tasting.
+ACRe continues to share social media and data collected during their organic trials.

-Starting with a half acre of 4 choice hybrid varietals—Itasca, Regent, Marquette and NY81.0315.17—we plan to use as few chemical treatments as possible if 100% organic proves impossible.
-We installed our first 11 rows of grapevines the week of April 10, 2023 and hosted a wine tasting gathering.
+Starting with a half acre of 4 choice hybrid varietals—Itasca, Regent, Marquette and Aravelle—we have only used 100% organic vine treatments and will use chemical treatments sparingly if 100% organic proves impossible.

 SUPPORTERS